 Since each policy covers a distinct set of needs, each will also have unique features.
 These may not be included in all forms of insurance coverage, or they may even seem obscure, but will be crucial to your understanding of a specific policy.
 Below is a brief overview of the details you'll want to review for each type of insurance you may have.

 Life Insurance Policy Review

-Long Term Care Insurance Policy Review
+Long-Term Care Insurance Policy Review

-To be eligible for benefits, most policies require that you need assistance with two out of six activities of daily living and will have some type of waiting period such as 90 days or 120 days.
-The longer the waiting period, the more of your own funds you'll want to have set aside so you could pay out-of-pocket if a short-term care need occurs.
+To be eligible for benefits, most policies require that you need help with two out of six activities of daily living.
+They will and will have some type of waiting period, such as 90 days or 120 days.
+The longer the waiting period, the more of your own funds you'll want to have set aside so you can pay out-of-pocket if a short-term care need occurs.

 Health Insurance Policy Review

 For health insurance, make sure you know your deductible and maximum out-of-pocket costs (often called MOOP).
 The deductible is the amount you'll have to pay on your own before insurance funds kick in.
 The MOOP is a limit on how much you have to pay on your own over a full year or term.
 For example, if the policy has a $3,000 deductible and a $6,000 MOOP cost, you'll want to have $9,000 set aside.
 An emergency fund or health savings account are good ways to save for that purpose.
 You'll also want to know the portion of cost that will be paid once insurance kicks in, and whether there are any fees or copays.
 You might write something like, “policy pays 80% of covered services after I make a $50 co-pay.”